pmhogan/dotfiles/rstudio/README.md

 NOTE:

 - Change the prefix of your snippets to your initials.
-Default is `gv`.
+Default is `pmh`.

 #### 2. rstudio-prefs.json